Página de inicioSafety Score Methodology

 • Per-capita rates use residential population, not accounting for commuter or visitor traffic

-• Cities with high tourism or commuter populations may show different risk profiles
+• Cities with high tourism or commuter populations may show different effective risk profiles

 • Census estimates have inherent margins of error